BezymiannyiOlexii/test_task/README.md

 |
 |__caltech256.zip
 ```
-You do need to unzip archive, the program do this by itself.
+You do NOT need to unzip archive, the program do this by itself.
 For strart working - run image_clustering.py file.

 Some requirements that I use in project:
 tensorflow==2.7.0